defeo/aws/_tutorials/templates-etat.md

    </div>
    {:/}

+   **You won't be able to access your `form.html` right now in the preview, it is normal.
+See the next instructions to make this file accessible.**

    Strive for a complete and valid HTML page: use a `<!Doctype>`, `<head>`, `<body>`, etc. Do not set the `method` and `action` attribute on the form, for the moment.